 Clear stored reports

-If you have automated reports running for a while, they can take up System log disk space.
+If you have automated reports running for a while, they can take up disk space in the Logs (Log partition).

 - Go Reports > Reports > Recent and saved.